 Whether you choose to spend it to take a 10-minute brisk walk outside, to indulge in a delicious snack or to give a quick call to our loved ones – it helps to give yourself the ability to step away from all that you have to get done to maintain a productivity momentum throughout the day.

 5. Connect with Your Team

 Though not all remote jobs involve other team members, if you happen to have colleagues who are in the same boat as you are, do reach out and make that extra effort to connect.

 Many people I’ve talked to who have remote jobs are hesitant to reach out to their team members because they feel as if they are a “bother” when they do.
 More often than not though, your team members would gladly welcome the “distraction”.

 Reach out as much as you can to the extent that it adds value to your working relationships.
 Putting that extra effort to get to know your colleagues, build rapport and help each other out enables you to establish a professional friendship that makes the team as a whole work more effectively and efficiently.
 In this kind of culture, you feel more invested in your job because your working ambiance, though remote, will act as a community in which the members “have each other’s backs.”

-There you have it, the above tips have helped me to “master” the art of working remotely and to fully embrace the digital nomad way of life.
-Working remotely does take cultivation and implementation of discipline on a daily basis but I found it to be it well worth it as it will give you the flexibility and autonomy you just can’t get in most conventional desk jobs.
-I hope these tips will prove to be as useful for you as it was for me and help you thrive in your own remote job.
+There you have it!
+The above tips have personally helped me to “master” the art of working remotely and to fully embrace the digital nomad way of life.
+I hope these tips will prove to be as useful for you as it was for me and help you thrive in your own remote job!